What is circumcision?

 Please bring along boxer shorts or loose underwear for your child to wear after circumcision.
 The patient can have normal baths.
 Washing with tap water or sterile solution after each pee helps keep the wound clean.
 Minimal bleeding or swelling is expected.
 Granulation tissue appears as small yellowish areas on or around the head of the penis, because the raw skin is exposed and forms a more mature layer.

 In babies, it is advisable to check the diaper 1 to 2 hourly.
 If the diaper are soiled with pee or poop, please change it to keep the wound clean.
-If the diaper tends to stick to the wound, a thin layer of Vaseline can be applied to the diaper to prevent this.
+A thin layer of Vaseline can be applied to the diaper to prevent the diaper from sticking to the wound.

 If a Plastibell was used, after 3 to 14 days, the Plastibell drops off as the excess foreskin shrivels up.
 The Plastibell may dislodge too early resulting in bleeding.